jdbean/blog-mirror/_posts/2018-04-17-foss-intro.md

 tags: [FOSS, "Free and Open Source Software", Copyright]  #(optional)
 ---

-# An Introduction Free and Open Source for New Developers
+# An Introduction To Free and Open Source for New Developers

 *DISCLAIMER: Nothing in this post should be construed as legal advice and it is not a substitute for the advice of a competent attorney.
 This post is intentionally written as introductory material intended for those wholly unfamiliar with concepts such as FOSS and software licensing.
 It is intentionally over-simplified.*